FCH 110 Survey of Chemical Principles (3)

 FCH 150 General Chemistry I (3)

 Three hours of lecture per week.
 This first semester general chemistry course is organized around the physical and chemical properties of matter.
-It introduces the atomic structure of elements, the kinds of bonds in chemical compounds, how atomic ratios in molecules from the basis for the stoichiometry of reactions, begins a treatment of thermodynamics and discusses the principles of chemical reactivity.
+It introduces the atomic structure of elements, the kinds of bonds in chemical compounds, how atomic ratios in molecules form the basis for the stoichiometry of reactions, begins a treatment of thermodynamics and discusses the principles of chemical reactivity.
 Fall.